phnx/sat-commit-framework/README.md

 ## Overview
 This automated framework is developed for facilitating the large-scale experiments of C/C++ Static Analysis Tools on the target set of open-source code commits (i.e., GitHub commits).
 The framework consists of two major parts: the central database and the runners.
-Each runner is responsible for running a experiment trial in the pipeline i.e., executing a selected SAT on a set of target commits and storing the warnings or reports in a folder on host machine.
+Each runner is responsible for running a experiment trial in the pipeline i.e., executing a selected SAST on a set of target commits and storing the warnings or reports in a folder on host machine.
 The central database collects the execution results (i.e., succcess, failed, checkedout_failed, or timeout) and start-end timestamps of each commit from each trial.

-In the current version, five widely-used C/C++ SATs i.e., CodeChecker, CodeQL, Cppcheck, Flawfinder, and Infer are integrated.
-Users can freely added the new SATs of choice or modify the existing framework components by following the instructions in [this section](#framework-customization).
-Technically, this framework should also support SATs and target commits of other programming languages (including the commits hosted on other platforms) as long as the commit is accessible via a certain URL and the SATs can run on command-line.
+In the current version, five widely-used C/C++ SASTs i.e., CodeChecker, CodeQL, Cppcheck, Flawfinder, and Infer are integrated.
+Users can freely added the new SASTs of choice or modify the existing framework components by following the instructions in [this section](#framework-customization).
+Technically, this framework should also support SASTs and target commits of other programming languages (including the commits hosted on other platforms) as long as the commit is accessible via a certain URL and the SASTs can run on command-line.
 However, it has neither been implemented nor tested.
 Users are encouraged to visit the known limitations which are listed in [this section](#limitations) prior to using the framework.

-With this framework, user can conduct various SAT experiment trials on a set of target commits and gather the results for further analyses such as the effectiveness of SATs to detect security issues in the early development process.
+With this framework, user can conduct various SAST experiment trials on a set of target commits and gather the results for further analyses such as the effectiveness of SASTs to detect security issues in the early development process.
 All elements of the framework operate in the Docker environment for portability and scalability.
 To modify the runner's resources such as allocated memory or CPU cores, see [this section](#configure-runner-resource).
-To run a trial, user must prepare the list of target commits as described in [this section](#prepare-target-commits-for-sat-trial).
+To run a trial, user must prepare the list of target commits as described in [this section](#prepare-target-commits-for-sast-trial).
 Then start the trial following the instructions in [this section](#start-a-trial).

 ## Future Work
-We aim to improve this framework into a complete SAT benchmark for evaluating the performance of *SAT-under-test* on the target commits that contain certain issues.
+We aim to improve this framework into a complete SAST benchmark for evaluating the performance of *SAST-under-test* on the target commits that contain certain issues.
 To do so, we are working toward accomplishing the following tasks.
 - Define a standard format for test oracle of the target commits i.e., a) buggy files, buggy functions, or buggy lines in target commits and b) expected issue types such as CWE number
-- Attach the analysis extension to systematically analyze and compare SAT performance from multople trials i.e., detection effectiveness, , and computation time
+- Attach the analysis extension to systematically analyze and compare SAST performance from multople trials i.e., detection effectiveness, , and computation time
 - Implement a reporting module that automatically translates and visualizes the analysis results

 ## Framework Workflow